mesosphere/marathon-autoscale/README.md

     AS_COOL_DOWN_FACTOR # how many times should we poll before scaling down AS_TRIGGER_NUMBER # how many times should we pole before scaling up AS_INTERVAL #how often should we poll in seconds

+**Notes**

+For MIN_CPU_TIME and MAX_CPU_TIME on multicore containers, the calculation for determining the value is # of CPU * desired CPU utilization percentage = CPU time (e.g. 80 cpu time * 2 cpu = 160 cpu time)
+For MIN_MEM_PERCENT and MAX_MEM_PERCENT on very small containers, remember that Mesos adds 32MB to the container spec for container overhead (namespace and cgroup), so your target percentages should take that into account.
+Alternatively, consider using the CPU only scaling mode for containers with very small memory footprints.

 If you are using an authentication: